WebM Video Viewer

 - The original file is not uploaded anywhere by this extension.

-- The compatibility preview is stored locally in the extension storage area.
+- The compatibility preview is stored in the extension storage area for the active extension host.

 webmPreview.maxCompatibilityCacheMb controls cache size.